-Here are 25 top qualities employers look for in job candidates and how you can highlight them in your resume, cover letter, Github, YouTube channel and interviews.
+Here are 25 top qualities employers look for in job candidates.
+Learn how you can highlight them in your resume, cover letter, Github, YouTube channel, and interviews.

 Certain personal and professional qualities will consistently help you stand out to employers.